 At Tracie Martyn, we’ve been doing natural, non-toxic skincare long before it became a modern movement, so we like to think we know a thing or two about it.
 Despite natural skincare becoming more popular, we’ve noticed that there is still a lot of misinformation and mystery out there, from what “natural” even means to what it can do for your skin.
-So today we’re tackling four common myths about natural skincare along with the truth.
+Here are four common myths about natural skincare along with the truth.

 Myth 1: "Natural skincare" means the same thing for every brand